jgromes/RadioLib/examples/LoRaWAN/LoRaWAN_Starter/notes.md

 Go to https://www.thethingsnetwork.org/get-started and register - just like any other website.
 These instructions are for TTS Sandbox.

 Once you have confirmed your email address, you can login to the console here: https://console.cloud.thethings.network/.
-If you allow your browser to share you location the best console will be selected.
+If you allow your browser to share your location the best console will be selected.
 For most users the best one is the obvious one, if you have any doubts you can ask on the forum here: https://www.thethingsnetwork.org/forum/ - you login with the exact same details.

 It is simpler to register your gateway first.
 If you don't have a gateway, then a The Things Indoor Gateway (TTIG) is a very affordable option.
 A gateway gives you a console to see if your device is being heard and is hugely useful when debugging a DIY device.
-If you are in range of a community gateway you may be lucky with your first device creation but you will never know if you are in range unless you have access to that gateways console.
+If you are in range of a community gateway you may be lucky with your first device creation but you will never know if you are in range unless you have access to that gateway's console.

 You can read up on key concepts and troubleshooting here: https://www.thethingsindustries.com/docs/gateways/